 Umbrella schemes take care of all payroll administration on behalf of their clients.
 If you’re a company director, your accountant (or your accounting software) should inform you when you should make a payment, and how much is due.

 Each employee has a tax code, which tells the employer how much tax should be deducted from their earnings.

-The most common code for the 2017/18 tax year is 1150L, where the initial digits multiplied by 10 indicate how much personal allowance the individual is entitled to.
+The most common code for the 2022/23 and 2023/24 tax years is 1257L, where the initial digits multiplied by 10 indicate how much personal allowance the individual is entitled to.